Here’s all you need to know about the current state of Instagram influencer marketing, how much campaigns cost, and how to go about running one…

 At Hopper HQ we work with hundreds of influencers all over the world, and always encourage them to only accept partnerships with brands and products they truly like and would use themselves.
 False promotion eventually becomes obvious, meaning the influence the person actually has shrinks.

 Is there any other areas of influencer marketing you’d like to know more about?
-Let me know in the comments!
+Let us know in the comments!

 Hopper HQ is a social media scheduling and management platform that frees up time for the fun creative stuff!
 Named in the Top 5 Most Popular Social Media Marketing Software list 2018.
 Start your 14-day trial today.